Alfresco/alfresco-build-tools/docs/README.md

 ### terraform-eks

-Reusable workflow which implement an opinionated workflow to manage EKS clusters reusing [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions), optionally allowing a multi-state approach for managing resources.
+Reusable workflow which implements an opinionated workflow to manage EKS clusters reusing [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions), optionally allowing a multi-state approach for managing resources.

-Assume having a GitHub environment named `production` when executing on the `main` branch, and a `develop` GitHub environment named `develop` when executing on the `develop` branch.
+Assume having a GitHub environment named `production` when executing on the `main` branch, and a `develop` GitHub environment when executing on the `develop` branch.

 GitHub environments must be configured with the following variables: